martinthomson/tmi/draft-thomson-tmi.md

 Entities should not be made protocol participants without good cause.

+Designing protocols to use services rather than intermediaries ensures that the extent of the responsibilities of protocol participants is more clearly defined.
+Where functions can provided by means other than intermediation, the design should prefer that alternative.

-Where functions can provided by means other than intermediation, this is preferable.
-If there is a need for information, querying a service for that information is preferable to adding an intermediary.
+If there is a need for information, defining a means for querying a service for that information is preferable to adding an intermediary.
 Similarly, direct invocation of service to perform an action is better than involving that service as a participant in the protocol.

 Involving an entity as an intermediary can greatly increase the degree to which that entity becomes a dependency.
 For example, it might be necessary to